thomd/mad-pages/conda.md

     conda info                                            # print global info
     conda config --describe                               # list all available config parameters

+## Options

+    -y                                                    # do not ask for confirmation -n ENV                                                # apply command to the environment ENV --dry-run                                             # only display what would have been done

 ## Manage Environment

   environment locations are in `~/.miniconda3/envs/`